genixpro/kwola/docs/architecture.md

 `fsync`, and atomic rename.
 Prepared-sample cache records include an explicit version and are rebuilt from traces when absent, stale, or corrupt.

-Run configuration, manifests, and learning checkpoints use learning schema version 2.
+Run configuration, manifests, and learning checkpoints use learning schema version 3.
 A checkpoint contains the online model, target model, and optimizer together.
-Loading is strict; version-1 runs and checkpoints are intentionally not migrated and must be replaced by a freshly initialized run.
+Loading is strict; older runs and checkpoints are intentionally not migrated and must be replaced by a freshly initialized run.

 Instrumentation assigns resources a canonical URL identity, hashes bodies into external blobs, and realigns branch indexes between rewritten versions by branch signatures.
 The action-map JavaScript